tylerkennedy/DontTextHugo/content/blog/block-spam-texts.md

 1. Download Dont Text from the [App Store](https://apps.apple.com/us/app/dont-text/id1540836811/)
 2. Go to the settings app on your device
-    * (iOS 18 and later only) Go to the 'Apps' section inside the Settings app
+3. Go to the 'Apps' section inside the Settings app
-3. Scroll down and tap on 'Messages'
+4. Scroll down and tap on ‘Messages’
-4. Scroll down and tap on 'Unknown & Spam'
+5. Scroll down and tap on ‘Unknown & Spam’
-5. Toggle to enable ‘Filter Unknown Senders'
+6. Toggle to enable ‘Filter Unknown Senders' and select Dont Text
-6. Select Dont Text to allow the app to filter your messages

 ## Add Keywords in the App
 Great!
 Now that you have the app downloaded and filtering enabled, it's time to start blocking spam texts.
 Dont Text makes this really easy.